 Leave of Absence (LOA)

-From time-to-time, members find themselves in a situation where they are not working in BC.
+From time-to-time, registrants find themselves in a situation where they are not working in BC.

 A LOA is: